Kartiik7/Heritage_haven/README.md

+# DevCreateBuildTest
 # Heritage Haven India 🇮🇳✨

+# Namaste Techies - T119
+Namit Sharma - Full-Stack Coordinator
+Kartik Patel - Backend Developer
+Prannoy Chandola - Frontend Developer
+Vriddhi Kakkar - DB and Content Manager

+**Problem Statement:** Heritage lovers struggle to find consolidated, reliable details on monuments, their history, and nearby services — everything is scattered across multiple apps and websites.
+Planning an itinerary combining multiple sites is time-consuming and complex, with no intelligent tools to optimize routes or discover hidden gems.
+The gap is clear: there's no unified, intelligent platform designed specifically for cultural tourism in India.

+**Tech Stack:** React.js, Node.js, Express.js, CSS, natural.js, MongoDB

-**Explore India's rich heritage like never before!** Heritage Haven India is a web platform, built for the **[Your Hackathon Name]** hackathon, that transforms the way we discover and experience India's magnificent cultural treasures.
+**Explore India's rich heritage like never before!** Heritage Haven India is a web platform, built for the **[DevCreate BuildFest 1.0]** hackathon, that transforms the way we discover and experience India's magnificent cultural treasures.
 We go beyond static images and text, offering a dynamic, immersive, and personalized journey through history.

 [![Live Demo](https://img.shields.io/badge/Live-Demo-brightgreen?style=for-the-badge)](your-live-demo-link.com)